abrarmudhir/abrarmudhir.github.io/_posts/2017-11-01-experience-blackrock.md

 **ACHIEVEMENTS**:
 - > __Project: Large Datasets Pipelines__ - Increased data processing efficiency through the development of PySpark
       and Scala data pipelines, effectively managing large datasets on the Hadoop Distributed File System (HDFS).
-- > __Project: Python Web Scrappers__ - Enhanced data ingestion from public sources by contributing to Python and Java scrapers for efficient crawling.
+- > __Project: Python Web Scrappers__ - Created a generic scraping framework using Java and Spring, which enabled the rapid development and prototyping of new scrapers through reusable components.
+Contributed to Python and Java scrapers to improve data ingestion from public sources and optimize crawling efficiency.
 - > __Project: Decommissioning of Data Management Platform (DMP)__ - Re-architected J2EE monolithic data platform
       into Python microservices for enhanced scalability.
 Developed flexible data models and pipelines, creating an internal Data Lake for efficient storage and accessibility of datasets from multiple sources.